Patric Niederhauser: Sportscar career

 Niederhauser remained at Saintéloc for the 2023 GT World Challenge Europe season, joining fellow factory drivers Simon Gachet and Christopher Mies for a Pro entry in the Endurance Cup, and partnering GT3 rookie Erwan Bastard in the Sprint Cup.
 Despite not scoring a single podium in the former, Niederhauser and his teammates ended up sixth in the standings owing to three fourth-place finishes.
 Meanwhile, a lone podium in the Sprint Cup resulted in tenth overall for the Swiss driver in the Sprint Cup.
 During the same year, Niederhauser also competed in the DTM with Tresor Orange1 fielded by Attempto Racing, though the team's struggles to settle into the series due to a low number of test days resulted in 23rd place in the championship.

 With the disbandment of Audi's works lineup, Niederhauser found a new home at Porsche for 2024.
 He would compete with the marque in both the Sprint and Endurance Cups, partnering Sven Müller in the former and being joined by Julien Andlauer in the latter on his second return to Rutronik.
+In the Endurance Cup, the trio would finish 17th overall, with two points finishes and a best result of 5th at the season opener at Circuit Paul Ricard.
+In the Sprint Cup, duo of Niederhauser and Müller would win the season finale in Barcelona, finishing fifth in the championship.
+Niederhauser would find victory at that year's edition of the 24 Hours of Nürburgring in the SP 9 Pro-Am class with Lionspeed GP.

+2025 would see Niederhauser remain at Rutronik for both the Sprint Cup and Endurance Cup alongside Sven Müller, with Alessio Picariello joining for endurance rounds.
+Niederhauser would win the Endurance Cup championship with the aforementioned despite not scoring any wins across the season, and also secured the first drivers and teams title in the series for Porsche.
+He would also finish second overall at the 24 Hours of Spa with Müller and Picariello.
+Following a win at the first round in Zandvoort, Niederhauser would the finish the Sprint Cup championship in fifth overall.

+Rutronik would move to Lamborghini before the start of the 2026 season, with Niederhauser being named a Lamborghini factory driver.
+He would remain with the team, who will attempt to defend their team and drivers' titles with Marco Mapelli and Luca Engstler.

 Personal life

-Patric Niederhauser is in a relationship with racing driver Marylin Niederhauser who competed in the ADAC Formula 4 Championship.
+Niederhauser is in a relationship with racing driver Marylin Niederhauser who competed in the ADAC Formula 4 Championship.
 The fact that the two have identical surnames is a coincidence.